tesera/pygypsy/README.md

 /opt/pygypsy.
 This way you do not need to rebuild the image every time you change a file or requirement.

-Start the dev container and setup a venv; the venv will be persisted to your local storage but will probably not run on your system!
+Start the dev container and setup a venv

 ```
 docker-compose run dev